Fabiana Yantén

-Angie Fabiana Yantén Riascos (born 16 May 1999) is a Colombian professional footballer who plays as either a centre-back or a left-back for Chilean club Colo-Colo and the Colombia women's national team.
+Angie Fabiana Yantén Riascos (born 16 May 1999) is a Colombian professional footballer who plays as either a centre-back or a left-back.

 Club career

 Born in Villagorgona, Candelaria, Valle del Cauca, Yantén represented Real Juanchito and Generaciones Palmiranas as a youth, before making her senior debut with Cortuluá in 2019.
 In 2020, she moved to Deportivo Pasto.

 On 17 February 2021, Yantén was announced at América de Cali.
 She was an unused substitute in the 2020 Copa Libertadores Femenina final against Ferroviária, as América lost 2–1.

 On 1 October 2021, Yantén and other three América teammates were loaned out to Alianza Lima for the 2021 Copa Libertadores Femenina.
 Upon returning, Yantén won the 2022 Liga Femenina with América.

 On 12 August 2024, Yantén was announced at Santos on loan until the end of the year; she became the first Colombian to play for the side.
 On 17 January of the following year, she moved to Colo-Colo in Chile.